 For a true taste of the neighborhood, don’t miss the cheese-filled pupusas at Balompié Cafe or the great, big burritos at Pancho Villa Taqueria and La Taqueria, where they’re served rice-free.
-Both Mission Beach Cafe and landmark eatery Foreign Cinema dish up some of the best brunches in town, though if it’s coffee you’re after, swing by single-origin purveyors Four Barrel or 24th Street’s Philz.
+Landmark eatery Foreign Cinema dishes up some of the best brunch in town, though if it’s coffee you’re after, swing by single-origin purveyors Four Barrel or 24th Street’s Philz.

 When it comes to dessert, there’s no shortage of options: from Mission Pie’s ever-changing menu of sweet and savory slices to Dandelion’s European-inspired drinking chocolate.
 Bi-Rite Creamery’s salted caramel ice cream is a game-changer, though for more unusual options swing by Humphry Slocombe, where flavors like jalapeño and olive oil are the norm.
 Of course, Tartine Bakery’s almond cream croissants and chocolate hazelnut tarts are heavenly any time of day.